CyberFlameGO/svnpython/Doc/library/bdb.rst

    (:class:`pdb.Pdb`) is an example.

 The following methods of :class:`Bdb` normally don't need to be overridden.

-   .. method:: canonic(filename)
+.. method:: Bdb.canonic(filename)

    Auxiliary method for getting a filename in a canonical form, that is, as a case-normalized (on case-insensitive filesystems) absolute path, stripped of surrounding angle brackets.

-   .. method:: reset()
+.. method:: Bdb.reset()

    Set the :attr:`botframe`, :attr:`stopframe`, :attr:`returnframe` and
    :attr:`quitting` attributes with values ready to start debugging.

-   .. method:: trace_dispatch(frame, event, arg)
+.. method:: Bdb.trace_dispatch(frame, event, arg)

    This function is installed as the trace function of debugged frames.
 Its return value is the new trace function (in most cases, that is, itself).

-      The default implementation decides how to dispatch a frame, depending on the type of event (passed as a string) that is about to be executed.
-      *event* can be one of the following:
+   The default implementation decides how to dispatch a frame, depending on the type of event (passed as a string) that is about to be executed.  *event* can be one of the following:

    * ``"line"``: A new line of code is going to be executed.
    * ``"call"``: A function is about to be called, or another code block entered.
    * ``"return"``: A function or other code block is about to return.
    * ``"exception"``: An exception has occurred.
    * ``"c_call"``: A C function is about to be called.
    * ``"c_return"``: A C function has returned.
    * ``"c_exception"``: A C function has thrown an exception.

    For the Python events, specialized functions (see below) are called.
 For the C events, no action is taken.

    The *arg* parameter depends on the previous event.

-      See the documentation for :func:`sys.settrace` for more information on the trace function.
+   For more information on trace functions, see :ref:`debugger-hooks`.
 For more information on code and frame objects, refer to :ref:`types`.

-   .. method:: dispatch_line(frame)
+.. method:: Bdb.dispatch_line(frame)

    If the debugger should stop on the current line, invoke the :meth:`user_line` method (which should be overridden in subclasses).
 Raise a :exc:`BdbQuit` exception if the :attr:`Bdb.quitting` flag is set (which can be set from :meth:`user_line`).
 Return a reference to the :meth:`trace_dispatch` method for further tracing in that scope.

-   .. method:: dispatch_call(frame, arg)
+.. method:: Bdb.dispatch_call(frame, arg)

    If the debugger should stop on this function call, invoke the :meth:`user_call` method (which should be overridden in subclasses).
 Raise a :exc:`BdbQuit` exception if the :attr:`Bdb.quitting` flag is set (which can be set from :meth:`user_call`).
 Return a reference to the :meth:`trace_dispatch` method for further tracing in that scope.

-   .. method:: dispatch_return(frame, arg)
+.. method:: Bdb.dispatch_return(frame, arg)

    If the debugger should stop on this function return, invoke the :meth:`user_return` method (which should be overridden in subclasses).
 Raise a :exc:`BdbQuit` exception if the :attr:`Bdb.quitting` flag is set (which can be set from :meth:`user_return`).
 Return a reference to the :meth:`trace_dispatch` method for further tracing in that scope.

-   .. method:: dispatch_exception(frame, arg)
+.. method:: Bdb.dispatch_exception(frame, arg)

    If the debugger should stop at this exception, invokes the :meth:`user_exception` method (which should be overridden in subclasses).
    Raise a :exc:`BdbQuit` exception if the :attr:`Bdb.quitting` flag is set (which can be set from :meth:`user_exception`).
 Return a reference to the :meth:`trace_dispatch` method for further tracing in that scope.

 Normally derived classes don't override the following methods, but they may if they want to redefine the definition of stopping and breakpoints.

-   .. method:: stop_here(frame)
+.. method:: Bdb.stop_here(frame)

    This method checks if the *frame* is somewhere below :attr:`botframe` in the call stack.  :attr:`botframe` is the frame in which debugging started.

-   .. method:: break_here(frame)
+.. method:: Bdb.break_here(frame)

    This method checks if there is a breakpoint in the filename and line belonging to *frame* or, at least, in the current function.
 If the breakpoint is a temporary one, this method deletes it.

-   .. method:: break_anywhere(frame)
+.. method:: Bdb.break_anywhere(frame)

    This method checks if there is a breakpoint in the filename of the current frame.

 Derived classes should override these methods to gain control over debugger operation.

-   .. method:: user_call(frame, argument_list)
+.. method:: Bdb.user_call(frame, argument_list)

    This method is called from :meth:`dispatch_call` when there is the possibility that a break might be necessary anywhere inside the called function.

-   .. method:: user_line(frame)
+.. method:: Bdb.user_line(frame)

    This method is called from :meth:`dispatch_line` when either :meth:`stop_here` or :meth:`break_here` yields True.

-   .. method:: user_return(frame, return_value)
+.. method:: Bdb.user_return(frame, return_value)

    This method is called from :meth:`dispatch_return` when :meth:`stop_here` yields True.

-   .. method:: user_exception(frame, exc_info)
+.. method:: Bdb.user_exception(frame, exc_info)

    This method is called from :meth:`dispatch_exception` when :meth:`stop_here` yields True.

-   .. method:: do_clear(arg)
+.. method:: Bdb.do_clear(arg)

    Handle how a breakpoint must be removed when it is a temporary one.

    This method must be implemented by derived classes.

 Derived classes and clients can call the following methods to affect the stepping state.

-   .. method:: set_step()
+.. method:: Bdb.set_step()

    Stop after one line of code.

-   .. method:: set_next(frame)
+.. method:: Bdb.set_next(frame)

    Stop on the next line in or below the given frame.

-   .. method:: set_return(frame)
+.. method:: Bdb.set_return(frame)

    Stop when returning from the given frame.

-   .. method:: set_until(frame)

-      Stop when the line with the line no greater than the current one is reached or when returning from current frame

-   .. method:: set_trace([frame])
+.. method:: Bdb.set_trace([frame])

    Start debugging from *frame*.
 If *frame* is not specified, debugging starts from caller's frame.

-   .. method:: set_continue()
+.. method:: Bdb.set_continue()

    Stop only at breakpoints or when finished.
 If there are no breakpoints, set the system trace function to None.

-   .. method:: set_quit()
+.. method:: Bdb.set_quit()

    Set the :attr:`quitting` attribute to True.
 This raises :exc:`BdbQuit` in the next call to one of the :meth:`dispatch_\*` methods.

 Derived classes and clients can call the following methods to manipulate breakpoints.
 These methods return a string containing an error message if something went wrong, or ``None`` if all is well.

-   .. method:: set_break(filename, lineno[, temporary=0[, cond[, funcname]]])
+.. method:: Bdb.set_break(filename, lineno[, temporary=0[, cond[, funcname]]])

    Set a new breakpoint.
 If the *lineno* line doesn't exist for the *filename* passed as argument, return an error message.
 The *filename* should be in canonical form, as described in the :meth:`canonic` method.

-   .. method:: clear_break(filename, lineno)
+.. method:: Bdb.clear_break(filename, lineno)

    Delete the breakpoints in *filename* and *lineno*.
 If none were set, an error message is returned.

-   .. method:: clear_bpbynumber(arg)
+.. method:: Bdb.clear_bpbynumber(arg)

    Delete the breakpoint which has the index *arg* in the :attr:`Breakpoint.bpbynumber`.
 If *arg* is not numeric or out of range, return an error message.

-   .. method:: clear_all_file_breaks(filename)
+.. method:: Bdb.clear_all_file_breaks(filename)

    Delete all breakpoints in *filename*.
 If none were set, an error message is returned.

-   .. method:: clear_all_breaks()
+.. method:: Bdb.clear_all_breaks()

    Delete all existing breakpoints.

-   .. method:: get_break(filename, lineno)
+.. method:: Bdb.get_break(filename, lineno)

    Check if there is a breakpoint for *lineno* of *filename*.

-   .. method:: get_breaks(filename, lineno)
+.. method:: Bdb.get_breaks(filename, lineno)

    Return all breakpoints for *lineno* in *filename*, or an empty list if none are set.

-   .. method:: get_file_breaks(filename)
+.. method:: Bdb.get_file_breaks(filename)

    Return all breakpoints in *filename*, or an empty list if none are set.

-   .. method:: get_all_breaks()
+.. method:: Bdb.get_all_breaks()

    Return all breakpoints that are set.

 Derived classes and clients can call the following methods to get a data structure representing a stack trace.

-   .. method:: get_stack(f, t)
+.. method:: Bdb.get_stack(f, t)

    Get a list of records for a frame and all higher (calling) and lower frames, and the size of the higher part.

-   .. method:: format_stack_entry(frame_lineno, [lprefix=': '])
+.. method:: Bdb.format_stack_entry(frame_lineno, [lprefix=': '])

    Return a string with information about a stack entry, identified by a ``(frame, lineno)`` tuple:

    * The canonical form of the filename which contains the frame.
    * The function name, or ``"<lambda>"``.
    * The input arguments.
    * The return value.
    * The line of code (if it exists).

 The following two methods can be called by clients to use a debugger to debug a :term:`statement`, given as a string.

-   .. method:: run(cmd, [globals, [locals]])
+.. method:: Bdb.run(cmd, [globals, [locals]])

    Debug a statement executed via the :keyword:`exec` statement.  *globals* defaults to :attr:`__main__.__dict__`, *locals* defaults to *globals*.

-   .. method:: runeval(expr, [globals, [locals]])
+.. method:: Bdb.runeval(expr, [globals, [locals]])

    Debug an expression executed via the :func:`eval` function.  *globals* and *locals* have the same meaning as in :meth:`run`.

-   .. method:: runctx(cmd, globals, locals)
+.. method:: Bdb.runctx(cmd, globals, locals)

    For backwards compatibility.
 Calls the :meth:`run` method.

-   .. method:: runcall(func, *args, **kwds)
+.. method:: Bdb.runcall(func, *args, **kwds)

    Debug a single function call, and return its result.

 Finally, the module defines the following functions: